mawrkus/pull-request-review-guide/README.md

 - Who should I give visibility of the changes being made?
 - Who has time to review my code?
-- Who could give me the best feedback?
+- Who is qualified to give me the best feedback?

 • [Go top](#-guidelines) •